wri/ndc/July 16/MEX-EN-CM.md

 In summary, Mexico's INDC is highly ambitious as it entails unconditional and transformational investments to change our patterns of production and consumption and achieve peak net emissions within the commitment period.

 **Gender perspective:**
-These policies and actions include a cross-cutting human rights and gender perspective to be implemented to take into account women as important decision makers regarding energy consumption.
+These policies and actions include a cross-cutting human rights and gender perspective in order for the measures to be implemented to take into account women as important decision makers regarding energy consumption.
 They also emphasize the importance of implementing them such that they do not exacerbate the impacts of climate change that already have disproportionate adverse effects based solely on gender.

 ## Key Assumptions on Mitigation
 **Metric Applied:**